oravirt/vagrant-vbox-rac/README.md

 Edit the `hosts.yml` file if you want to change the ip, number of cpu's, amount of RAM etc.

-If you want to use a different version or Oracle Linux, change the parameter `box: oravirt/ol73` to one of the following:
+If you want to use a different version or Oracle Linux (or use RHEL), change the parameter `box: oravirt/ol75` to one of the following:

 - `oravirt/ol74`
+- `oravirt/ol73`
 - `oravirt/ol72`
+- `oravirt/ol69`
 - `oravirt/ol68`
 - `oravirt/ol67`
 - `oravirt/ol65`
+- `oravirt/rhel75`
+- `oravirt/rhel610`

 These boxes are prepared with all Oracle pre-req packages installed